meisamdawoodi/magic-scroll-extention-chromium/README.md

     *   Select the main folder that contains the `manifest.json` file.
     *   Click "Select Folder" or "Open".

-The Intelligent Scroll extension should now be installed and active in your browser.
+The Magic scroll extension should now be installed and active in your browser.

 ## Contributing